Belvidere Assembly Plant: History

+Mexico.
+At the time, the company refused to confirm to the Free Press if Belvidere would still build the Compass.

 Labor

 In 1985, there were around 4,000 employees working at the plant.
 At the start of the Neon car production, there were 3,250 hourly and 250 salaried employees working as of 10 November 1993.

 At the start of 2007 model year Jeep Compass production, 2,650 employees were working at the factory, up from 1,700 in 2005 when one shift of employees was in place.
 However, the third shift, which was first instituted in 2006, was discontinued in 2008.
 The plant was idled during the Chrysler bankruptcy filing and became a one-shift operation from July 2009.
 A temporary second shift was added by October 2009.
 In May 2019, Chrysler laid off 1,403 employees after the "C" shift was eliminated.

 Production of vehicles dropped from 263,521 in 2008 to 84,609 in 2009.

 The workforce is represented by the United Auto Workers, Local 1268 and 1761.
 There have been two UAW-ordered strikes in the plant's history.
 In 1973, there was a nine-day strike over the right to turn down overtime, pension funding, and health and safety measures.
 In 1981, there was a nine-day strike to receive pay parity with Ford and GM workers.
 Chrysler proposed eliminating several job classifications so workers could be required to perform more than one task.

 In 2009, the future of the plant was uncertain.
 Haig Stoddard, a Global Insight analyst, cited the plant as one of three plants that had been considered in a plan to close one plant.